giantswarm/releases/capa/v34.0.0/README.md

 # :zap: Giant Swarm Release v34.0.0 for CAPA :zap:

+## :warning: Important Note for Upgrading to this Release :warning:

+_tl;dr_: Please first upgrade your existing cluster to Giant Swarm Release v33.1.4 for CAPA or newer before upgrading to this release!
+Otherwise, you risk service outage and severe issues.

+Giant Swarm Release v34.0.0 for CAPA comes with Kubernetes v1.34.
+This version contains etcd v3.6, which makes use of the so-called v3 store by default.
+Before, with etcd v3.5, the v2 store was used by default and synchronized to the already existing v3 store.

+Different flaws could lead to an inconsistency between the old v2 store and the already present but unused standby v3 store in etcd v3.5 and before.
+Because of this, new etcd v3.6 members, which first start to use this v3 store, might suffer from these inconsistencies.

+This can come into play when upgrading a cluster to this and future releases from any release older than Giant Swarm Release v33.1.4 for CAPA.
+For this reason, we require you to first upgrade your cluster to Giant Swarm Release v33.1.4 for CAPA or newer before upgrading to this or future releases.

 ## OIDC Structured Authentication (optional)

 This release introduces optional support for Kubernetes Structured Authentication Configuration for OIDC providers.
 We recommend testing this feature on a non-production cluster first.